tethyrplays/tethyrplays/campaign/2021-lmop-with-dm-nicole.md

 **Additional Notes**
 - Players must keep track of loot distribution and update their own character sheet accordingly.
-- Players are only permitted 2 short rests in a 24 hour period.
+- Players are only permitted 2 short rests per 24 hour period / long rest.
 - XP will be evenly distributed to all players, including absent, to avoid mixed-level characters that will complicate encounters.

 <i class="fas fa-calendar-alt"></i> <small>Thursday, February 18, 2021 \| 12:30 to 2:30 p.m.
 PST</small>